Glorious Goodwood betting offer: over £200 in free bets up for grabs this week

-Scoop over £200 in free bets on Glorious Goodwood this week with these offers.
-Glorious Goodwood is one of the top midsummer sporting highlights in Britain and with these betting offers you can help boost your bankroll ahead of Wednesday's action.
+There are over £200 of free bets available to new customers who sign up using the links in this article.
+Glorious Goodwood is one of the biggest racing festivals in the British summer racing schedule, and with these Glorious Goodwood betting offers you can top up your wagering wallet ahead of the third day of action from the Sussex Downs.

-Following a top-class day of horse racing on the Sussex Downs on Tuesday, we are anticipating more high-quality action ahead of day two of the Glorious Goodwood festival.
+As we move into day three of this year's Glorious Goodwood, anticipation is building for one of the headline clashes of the week in the Group 1 Nassau Stakes.

-To check out these superb sign-up offers, have a read through the rest of this article and you should be in the know come post-time for Wednesday's first race at 1.50pm.
+Before Blue Rose Cen, Nashwa and more clash on Thursday, be sure to check out our list of Glorious Goodwood betting offers and see if you are eligible to scoop up to £200 in free bet bonuses.

 Full offer terms and conditions are below